NikhilVyas7/DeepLearningProject/README.md

 `UNZIP_DISABLE_ZIPBOMB_DETECTION=TRUE unzip FloodNet.zip -d FloodNet`.
 The unzip disable zipbomb is required because the unzip function falsely thinks the dataset is a zipbomb.

+### Shrink Dataset

+Once in a compute node with a lot of cores and memory,and in the conda environment, simply run `python data/shrink_dataset.py FloodNet ShrunkenFloodNet`.
+This will very quickly create the shrunken dataset.

 ## Task List